walidshaari/Kubernetes-and-Cloud-Native-Associate/README.md

 - Duration : one and a half (1.5) hours
 <!-- Number of questions : ???
 Multiple choice questions -->
-- Passing score: 67%
+- Passing score: 75%
 - Certification validity: three (3) years
 - Prerequisite: None
 - Cost: $250 USD, One (1) year exam eligibility, with a free retake within the year.
+- General idea, What is the exam all about? and what was its objectives?
+[Katie Gamanji interview by TFIR/Swapnil](https://youtu.be/riUxKl95Ebs)

-  *Linux Foundation offer several discounts around the year e.g. CyberMonday, Kubecon attendees among other special holidays/events*
+  *Linux Foundation offer several discounts around the year, try to check first if there is a discount. e.g. CyberMonday, Kubecon attendees among other special holidays/events*

 ## Qucik preps:
 - First, a history and background